MeatROme | 2006-05-14 12:27

 Quadropolis uses a number of paradigms to serve differently formatted media-packages for Cube Engine games of a number of flavours;

-The top-level paradigm "node" is wether your media is a Map - this might need to include more than the actual *.cgz, *.ogz or whatever extension your MOD uses, actually - or wether it's a MOD - that might mean anything from some basic content modding up to a full-blown total-conversion - or if it's a Script addon.
+The top-level paradigm "node" is wether your media is a Map - this might need to include more than the actual *.cgz, *.ogz or whatever extension your MOD uses, actually - or whether it's a MOD - that might mean anything from some basic content modding up to a full-blown total-conversion - or if it's a Script addon.

 The node paradigm results in a type-specific container which will hold a number of attributes.